 Myron E. Sildon Scholarship

 Established by the Kansas City Estate Planning Symposium in the honor of Myron E. Sildon, the founder of the organization, this scholarship is for a rising 3L or LLM student who has demonstrated a commitment to pursuing a career in the area of Estate Planning and Taxation.
-The deadline to submit for this year's scholarship is March 1, 2026.
+Watch for more details regarding the 2026 scholarship in the fall of 2025.

 Use: The Scholarship Fund will be used to award scholarships each fall semester, commencing in 2018, to deserving UMKC School of Law students or LL.M. students who have demonstrated a notable interest in tax and/or estate planning.